json-path/JsonPath/README.md

 What is Returned When?
 ----------------------
 When using JsonPath in java its important to know what type you expect in your result.
-Json path will automatically try to cast the result to the type expected by the invoker.
+JsonPath will automatically try to cast the result to the type expected by the invoker.

 ```java